 4. Synergistic Governance: The "Synergy Stack"

-Establishes the legal minimum — risk classification, prohibited practices, and legal obligations.
+| Floor | EU AI Act | Establishes the legal minimum — risk classification, prohibited practices, legal obligations |

-Executes daily risk management.
-Govern → Map → Measure → Manage.
+| Engine | NIST AI RMF | Executes daily risk management: Govern → Map → Measure → Manage |

-Provides the aspirational ethical compass used for high-level stakeholder alignment.
+| Values | OECD AI Principles | Provides the aspirational ethical compass for high-level stakeholder alignment |

 NIST Function Allocation — A Common Exam Test Point

-- Creating a governance policy → This is a Govern function activity.
+- Creating a governance policy → this is a Govern function activity.

-- Performing a Red-Teaming exercise → This is a Measure function activity.
+- Performing a red-teaming exercise → this is a Measure function activity.

-- Implementing a risk mitigation control → This is a Manage function activity.
+- Implementing a risk mitigation control → this is a Manage function activity.

-- Cataloguing AI use cases and their contexts → This is a Map function activity.
+- Cataloguing AI use cases and their contexts → this is a Map function activity.

 5. The "Utopian" vs. "Business Reality" Mindset

 While a utopian response might call for halting all operations to achieve zero bias, the AIGP exam rewards risk-informed business decisions.
-Halting a beneficial system that meets safety and legal thresholds causes financial harm and organisational paralysis.
+Halting a beneficial system that meets safety and legal thresholds causes financial harm and organizational paralysis.
 The correct answer is almost always continued deployment paired with rigorous monitoring and iterative mitigation, provided the risk remains within the documented risk appetite.

 This distinction matters most in Domain IV scenario questions.
 Train yourself to read the risk acceptance threshold stated in the stem before evaluating any answer choice.
 The exam rewards the strategist who manages risk within boundaries, not the idealist who ignores operational reality.